 BOSTON, MA –Fenway Health announces today that Stacie Burgess has been hired as its Vice President of Communications.
 With her historic appointment, Burgess will become the first African American to join Fenway Health’s leadership team.
-She comes to Fenway Health with 20 years of experience in strategic communications and marketing, most recently at American University, a global research institution in Washington, D.C., where she was the Director of Public Affairs.
+She comes to Fenway Health with 20 years of experience in strategic communications and marketing, most recently at American University, where she was the Director of Public Affairs.

 “Following a national search, Stacie emerged as the ideal candidate to join our team,” said Carl Sciortino, Fenway’s Executive Vice President of External Relations.
 “She is a proven communications leader with experience designing and implementing national campaigns on civil rights and health care issues.
 Stacie’s expertise in strategic communications, marketing and brand management, public affairs and policy, and media relations will be core to Fenway Health’s efforts to ensure that its learnings in intersectional LGBTQIA+ care and research is shared with patients, clients, stakeholders, and policymakers.”

 “I admire the extraordinary work of Fenway Health and am honored to join CEO Ellen LaPointe and her dedicated team in this vital stewardship role,” said Burgess.
 “This opportunity allows me to leverage my communications and marketing experience in advancing the organization’s outstanding 50-year legacy of enhancing the well-being of the LGBTQIA+ community and all people through access to the highest quality health care, education, research, and advocacy.”